backstage/backstage/plugins/scaffolder-backend/api-report.md

 import { ExecuteShellCommandOptions } from '@backstage/plugin-scaffolder-node';
 import express from 'express';
 import { fetchContents as fetchContents_2 } from '@backstage/plugin-scaffolder-node';
+import * as gerrit from '@backstage/plugin-scaffolder-backend-module-gerrit';
+import * as github from '@backstage/plugin-scaffolder-backend-module-github';
+import * as gitlab from '@backstage/plugin-scaffolder-backend-module-gitlab';
 import { HumanDuration } from '@backstage/types';
 import { IdentityApi } from '@backstage/plugin-auth-node';
 import { JsonObject } from '@backstage/types';